ionic-team/ionic-portals/website/docs/choosing-a-communication.md

 - You may wish to use a single-page web application in your project and navigate to different sections depending on which Portal is displayed in the native application.
 Navigating after the Portal is loaded reveals the page reload event to the user, whereas using the initial context mechanism to navigate before the page is loaded in the Portal provides a more immersive experience.

-For more information about using the initial context mechanism, see our guide on [How To Use The Portal Plugin](./how-to/using-the-portal-plugin).
+For more information about using the initial context mechanism, see our guide on [How To Use The Portals Plugin](./how-to/using-the-portals-plugin).

 ## Capacitor Core Plugins